Notification Channels

 - Click Submit to complete the integration.

-Jira integration with KloudMate is one-way.
-Status changes in KloudMate will be reflected in Jira, but status changes made in Jira will not be reflected in KloudMate.
+The Jira integration is one-way.
+Status changes in KloudMate are reflected in Jira, but changes made in Jira are not reflected in KloudMate.

-Section titled “Alarm and Issue Details in Jira”Alarm details in Jira
+Section titled “Alert and Issue Details in Jira”Alert details in Jira

 | KloudMate | Jira |